damianhakert/damianhakert.github.io/source/handbook/sales/sop/index.html.md

 1. Once quote is signed and attached to opportunity, via Sertifi or manually and quote has been successfully sent to z-billing, go into the opportunity and change the stage to closed won.
 1. A renewal opportunity will be automatically created for the account

+#### How to Handle Duplicate Accounts and Opportunities from Web Direct Purchases

+In some cases, a prospect or customer that is currently engaged with an AE or AM on an opportunity might be proactive and sign up online via the web portal.
+If this occurs, then a duplicate Account, Opportunity, and Contact may be created.
+In the event that a duplicate opportunity is created, please do the following to resolve.
+Unfortunately there is no current method of merging opportunities so the work is manual at this time:

+1. In the Opportunity Detail section, copy the values from the following fields from the original opp to the new opps: Lead Source, Sales Qualified is TRUE, Sales Qualified Date, SQL Amount, and the Business Development Rep or SDR field.
+1. In the Qualification Questions section, copy over all of the answers to the qualifying questions.
+Also, add the Competitor (if applicable) and the Qualification Notes.
+1. In the Contact Roles section, add any contacts associated to the Opportunity from the original to the new opp.
+1. In the Activities History related list, reassociate tasks from the original opp to the new opp.
+If there are a lot of activities, move over the most important tasks.
+To do this, go to the activity you'd like to move and click Edit.
+In the Related To section on the right side, replace the original opportunity name with the new one.
+1. If you have anything in the Notes and Attachments section, you'll have to recreate these in the new opportunity as Salesforce does not have a method of reassociating these to the new opportunity.
+1. Once you've done this, go back to the original opportunity and change the Stage to "Duplicate".
+1. Send an email or Slack Sales Ops to merge the duplicate accounts and the duplicate contacts.
+Please provide the URLs for both the original and new accounts.
+Once the merge is complete, you will be notified.

+If the prospect is still a Lead record that has not converted into an Account, please complete the following steps:

+1. Go to the Lead record and copy the following information from the Lead Information section to the Opportunity Detail section: Lead Source, Business Development Rep.
+1. In the Opportunity Detail section, change the Sales Qualified to TRUE, Sales Qualified Date should be the Close Date, and the SQL Amount should be the Amount.
+1. In the Qualified Questions section, copy over the answers from the Lead to the Opportunity.
+1. In the Activities History related list, reassociate tasks from the original opp to the new opp.
+If there are a lot of activities, move over the most important tasks.
+To do this, go to the activity you'd like to move and click Edit.
+In the Related To section on the right side, replace the original opportunity name with the new one.
+1. Change the Lead Status to Web Portal Purchase and save the record.

 #### Closing Deals for GitHost

  * Confirm with client the best contact for installation, the type of plan, and how many EE users will be needed, then create quote.